Rock Dog: Accolades

-Future

-Direct-to-Video Sequel
+Sequels

-A television sequel to the film, Rock Dog 2: Rock Around the Park, was made available for digital download on June 11, 2021, followed by a June 15 release for DVD and Blu-ray.

-Taking place a year later, Bodi and his band True Blue work with pop sensation Lil' Foxy, while learning about the price of fame and being true to yourself.
+A direct-to-video sequel to the film, Rock Dog 2: Rock Around the Park, was made available for digital download on June 11, 2021, followed by a June 15 release for DVD and Blu-ray.
+The story takes place a year after the events of the first film, where Bodi and his band True Blue work with pop sensation Lil' Foxy, while also learning about the price of fame and being true to yourself.

-Another sequel, titled Rock Dog 3: Battle the Beat, which is the third installment of the trilogy, was released on DVD, Blu-ray and digital download on January 24, 2023.
-In the film, Bodi is compelled to join the music competition show Battle the Beat to restore Angus Scattergood's good name.
+Another sequel, titled Rock Dog 3: Battle the Beat, was released on DVD, Blu-ray and digital download on January 24, 2023.
+In the film, Bodi is compelled to join the music competition show to restore Angus Scattergood's good name.

-With the exception of Izzard reprising his role as Angus Scattergood in the third film, none of the other cast members returned to reprised their roles.
+With the exception of Izzard reprising his role as Angus Scattergood in the third film, none of the other cast members returned to reprise their roles.